9th8/up-to-date-real-world-haskell/19-error-handling.md

 ## Error handling in monads

-Because we must catch exceptions in the `IO` monad, if we try to use them inside a monad, or in a stack of monad transformers, we\'ll get bounced out to the `IO` monad.
+Because we must catch exceptions in the `IO` monad, if we try to use them inside a monad, or in a stack of monad transformers, we'll get bounced out to the `IO` monad.
 This is almost never what we would actually like.

-We defined a `MaybeT` transformer in [the section called \"Understanding monad transformers by building one\"](18-monad-transformers.org::*Understanding monad transformers by building one) but it is more useful as an aid to understanding than a programming tool.
+We defined a `MaybeT` transformer in [the section called "Understanding monad transformers by building one"](18-monad-transformers.org::*Understanding monad transformers by building one) but it is more useful as an aid to understanding than a programming tool.
 Fortunately, a dedicated---and more useful---monad transformer already exists: `ErrorT`, which is defined in the `Control.Monad.Error`